Connect2Aditya/GreenSegNet-A/README.md

 @article{ADITYA2026100382,
-title = {Advancing vegetation segmentation from ALS point clouds: From benchmarking to GreenSegNet-A}, author = {Aditya Aditya and Bharat Lohani and Jagannath Aryal and Stephan Winter}, journal = {Science of Remote Sensing}, volume = {13}, pages = {100382},
+title = {Advancing vegetation segmentation from ALS point clouds: From benchmarking to GreenSegNet-A}, author={Aditya, Aditya and Lohani, Bharat and Aryal, Jagannath and Winter, Stephan}, journal = {Science of Remote Sensing}, volume = {13}, pages = {100382},